What Is Productivity Software? 5 Critical Mistakes Engineering Teams Make

 Traditional metrics tell you how a model performed at a moment in time.
 They do not tell you whether the system will behave predictably next quarter, under load, or during edge cases that carry business risk.

-By 2026, effective AI oversight requires a different category of metrics.
+Effective AI oversight in 2026 requires a different category of metrics.
 These are not about how smart the model is.
 They are about how dependable the system is.
+The most useful leadership-level signals share a common trait: they connect technical behavior to operational impact.

-Key metrics that matter in practice include:
+Key metrics that matter in practice:

 • Reliability over time.
-Does the system produce consistent outcomes across weeks and months, or does performance drift quietly until something breaks.
+Does the system produce consistent outcomes across weeks and months, or does performance drift quietly until something breaks?

 • Performance degradation.
-How quickly does output quality decline as data, usage patterns, or business context changes.
+How quickly does output quality decline as data, usage patterns, or business context changes?

 • Cost per outcome.
 Not cost per request or per token, but cost per successful decision, recommendation, or resolved task.